 “A medicine woman, old in years, gathering as we were, happened on a hawk caught in a snare.
 He spoke to her, pleaded for release, and promised a boon for her help.
 Once his wings were freed from the net, he asked what reward she required.
 She replied, ‘I am old and childless, with no one to train in the skills of medicine.
 Grant me the gift of a child.’
 Immediately she felt warmth in her belly and knew the hawk had honored his promise.

-“Through the next months she swelled enough for two chlldren, but before her time, one of the twins fought his way from the womb, impatient, eager to make his way in the world.
+“Through the next months she swelled enough for two children, but before her time, one of the twins fought his way out of the womb, impatient, eager to make his way in the world.
 The other child was content to wait his time.
 She named them Raven and Bear and tried to teach them all she knew.

 “Raven was as impatient with life as he had been in his mother.
 Bear was patient, even-tempered and the brunt of his brother’s humor.
 One day he decided to return his brother’s prank and changed himself into a large rock on a path that Raven often trod.